Trotter product formulae for $*$-automorphisms of quantum lattice systems: Quantum simulation: Decomposition in commuting Hamiltonians

-So far, the results are completely general in the sense that they do not require any assumption on the local Hamiltonians $K_{j,\Lambda}\in\caL$ beyond their locality.
+So far, the results are completely general in the sense that they do not require any assumption on the Hamiltonians $K_{j,\Lambda}\in\caL$ beyond their locality.
 In concrete applications however, the choice of decomposition of $H$ is determined by the requirement that each $K_{j,\Lambda}$ is a sum of terms acting on spatially disjoint subsets of the lattice and hence mutually commuting.
 In the simple example of a one-dimensional lattice with nearest-neighbour interaction, namely $\Phi(X) = 0$ if $X\neq\{x,x+1\}$ for some $x\in\bbZ$, one would choose $\Phi_1,\Phi_2$ to be supported on pairs of neighbouring sites $\{2x,2x+1\}$, respectively $\{2x+1,2x+2\}$.
 Each dynamics $\tau_t^{\Phi_1}, \tau_t^{\Phi_2}$ is then strictly local and corresponds to the action of quantum gates in parallel, as illustrated in Figure~\ref{fig:FDQC}.

 In this setting where a product formula is referred to as a \emph{finite depth unitary quantum circuit}, Theorem~\ref{Thm: TRI-Trotter} provides a quantitative bound on the error in the approximation of the full dynamics $\tau_t$ by a circuit.
-The number of factors in the product automorphism is referred to as the \emph{depth} of the circuit. \begin{cor} Let $\Phi$ be a finite range interaction, namely $\Phi(X) = 0$ if $D(X) >R$ for a fixed $R>0$.
+The number of factors in the product automorphism is referred to as the \emph{depth} of the circuit.
+We point out that the following is valid in arbitrary spatial dimensions. \begin{cor} Let $\Phi$ be a finite range interaction, namely $\Phi(X) = 0$ if $D(X) >R$ for a fixed $R>0$.
 Let $Z\in\caP_{\mathrm{fin}}(\Gamma)$ and $O\in\caL(Z)$.
 For any $m\in\bbN$, there is a finite depth unitary quantum circuit of depth $\caO(\epsilon^{-\frac{1}{m}})$ approximating $\tau_t^\Phi(O)$ within error $\epsilon$, as $\epsilon\to0$. \end{cor} \begin{proof} The depth $h$ of the circuit $\pi_{t,n}^{(m)}$ is proportional to $n$.
-Hence, imposing that the bound~(\ref{main formula}) is less than $\epsilon$,
+Hence, imposing that the bound~(\ref{main formula}) is less than $\epsilon$ yields the claim, since $\alpha\geq m$. \end{proof} With~(\ref{main formula}), we further point out that, as should be expected, the depth of the circuit diverges as $\vert Z\vert^{\frac{1}{m}}$ with the volume of the support $Z$.
+The depth is furthermore exponential in time, but with a rate $\frac{v}{m}$ that is smaller for a higher order product automorphism.
+The depth of the circuit proposed in~\cite{haah2021quantum} scales as $\caO\left(t \: \mathrm{polylog}(N t\epsilon^{-1})\right)$, namely better in the total time.
+However, this is divergent in the size of the system $N$, and uses $\caO\left(\mathrm{polylog}(Nt\epsilon^{-1})\right)$ additional ancilla qubits to achieve the scaling.